Thoughts and reflections from the Diocese of Colorado's deputation to the General Convention of The Episcopal Church.

 Deputy Lelanda Lee testified several times, referencing the work done by Executive Council in a couple of instances.
 Lelanda's testimony on Resolution B005-Ongoing Commitment to the Anglican Covenant Process can be found at her blog.
 Since Lelanda's term on Executive Council extends until the end of the 78th GC in 2015, many deputies lobbied her during GC, asking her to carry their concerns about pieces and nuances of legislation that didn't make it to the HoD floor.

-of GC, in the last legislative session of the HoD.
+Deputy Brooks Keith testifying on the last day of GC, in the last legislative session of the HoD. |

 First-time Deputy Ruth Woodliff-Stanley gave her first testimony in the HoD at this GC on an important social justice issue, reflecting her leadership in her parish church where the Gospel gets lived into in a variety of peace and justice initiatives.
 Ruth has many friends from her previous Diocese of Mississippi with whom she spent time in addition to being with our deputation.
 Ruth's recent walk-about experience in the Diocese of Pittsburgh as one of their bishop nominees and her many consultations as a church consultant meant that many deputies know her.
 Ruth has served as the deputation's chaplain in 2006 and 2003, and she followed Legislative Committee 5-Structure, reporting to the deputation's daily caucus.